IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”[^Character]

+>“One day the absurdity of the almost universal human belief in the slavery of other animals will be palpable.
+We shall then have discovered our souls and become worthier of sharing this planet with them.”

 ― <a href="https://en.wikipedia.org/wiki/Martin_Luther_King_Jr." target="_blank">Martin Luther King Jr.</a>

 >“slavery - a Practice so gross & hurtful to Religion, and destructive to government, beyond what Words can set forth.”